joshcarp/muster/README.md

 # Muster

-Generate Must functions for functions with two return types:
+Generate Must functions for functions with two return types where the last type is an error:

 ```go
 type Foo struct {